Skip to content

 Know your rights if a claim is denied

-If your hail damage claim is denied or underpaid in Dallas, you have specific legal recourse through the Texas Department of Insurance.
-File complaints at https://www.tdi.texas.gov/consumer/homeowners-renters-insurance-complaint.html and understand that Texas property insurance policies commonly include contractual two-year limitation periods from the date of loss for breach of contract claims, though bad faith claims under Texas Insurance Code Chapter 541 carry separate two-year statutory limitations from when the unfair act occurred or was discovered.
+If your Dallas hail damage claim is denied or underpaid, you can file a complaint with the Texas Department of Insurance at https://www.tdi.texas.gov/consumer/homeowners-renters-insurance-complaint.html.
+Texas property insurance policies commonly include a contractual two-year limitation period from the date of loss for breach of contract claims, though the general breach-of-contract statute allows four years—most homeowner policies shorten this contractually.
+Bad faith claims under Texas Insurance Code Chapter 541 carry a separate two-year statutory limitations period from when the unfair act occurred or was discovered.

 Ready to get an inspection?